Speakers need to look natural onstage or people lose interest and stop listening. What’s worse is when the audience won’t believe them.

 Thom Tanner lives near the mountains and covers Sacramento and Reno, working with clients such as UC Davis and Warren Haynes.
 He’s been a mechanical engineer for 27 years involved with DoD research and medical devices but also enjoys inventing products, rock climbing, surfing, exploring, and mountain biking.
 Thom volunteers with Big Brothers, Big Sisters and the Special Olympics as an EMT.
 His idol is the inventor Thomas Edison.
 Thom’s first major invention is the TeleStepper, already purchased by Apple, the White House, and used worldwide.

 Zak Eby is the son of two Bay Area events legends.
 He’s put in a lot of hours with Local 16 and has a ton of experience in all areas of production.
-He’s awesome and will lend a skilled hand in other departments just because he sees the need.
+He’s awesome and will likely lend a skilled hand in other departments just because he sees the need.